How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 Optimize Your Google Grant Account’s Ads.

 - Create compelling ad copy.
 It should go without saying that your ad copy is one of the most crucial components of your ads.
-It’s what will drive readers to click through.
-This is primarily why Google requires you to have multiple ads per ad group — it allows you to see what resonates with people and encourages them to click through.
-We suggest that you leverage keywords in the ad copy to parrot back similar phrases to what users are searching for, include a specific call to action, and use short sentences to keep your ads scannable.
+This is primarily why Google requires you to have multiple ads per ad group—it allows you to see what resonates with people and encourages them to click through.
+We suggest leveraging keywords in the ad copy to parrot back similar phrases to what users are searching for, including a specific call to action, and using short sentences to keep your ads scannable.

 - Choose the right landing pages.
-As we’ll explore later, your landing pages are just as important as your ad copy.
-It’s where you’ll drive users when they come across your ads and will ultimately determine whether they get involved.
-To optimize a Google Grant account’s ads, make sure you choose the most relevant landing pages for each ad, whether it’s a digital donation page, volunteer registration form, or email newsletter signup form.
+Your landing pages are just as important as your ad copy.
+It’s where you’ll drive users when they come across your ads and ultimately determine whether they get involved with your nonprofit.
+Choose the most relevant landing pages for each ad, whether it’s a digital donation page, volunteer registration form, or email newsletter signup form.

 - Have 3 to 5 ads per group.
 While Google only requires 2 ads per ad group, we recommend using at least 3.
-Try to create variety in these ads so that you can experiment with different targeting approaches.
-The ads within each group will rotate, and Google will prioritize the ads that perform the best.
+Try to vary these ads so you can experiment with different targeting approaches.
+The ads within each group will rotate, and Google prioritizes the ads that perform the best.

 - Highlight what’s unique about your nonprofit.
-Try to stand out in the sea of ads your viewers see each day.
-Avoid blending in, and instead, say what is interesting about your organization.
+Avoid blending in by sharing what’s interesting about your organization.

 - Don’t immediately optimize ad rotation for your campaigns.
 No more than one ad from an ad group can show at a time.
 The “ad rotation” setting allows you to specify how often Google will serve your ads relative to one another.
 Within your Search and Display campaign settings, you can choose “Optimize” or “Do not optimize” for this setting.
 If you’re starting a new campaign, we suggest that you don’t optimize your ad rotation.
 Instead, keep ads rotating indefinitely to see which messaging works best and optimize rotation manually on your end.

-Producing high-quality ads can seem overwhelming, but it doesn’t have to be.
-So keep these tips in mind to steer your nonprofit’s choices when creating ads.
+Producing high-quality ads doesn’t have to be overwhelming.
+Keep these tips in mind to steer your nonprofit’s choices when creating ads.

 Track Your Google Grant Account’s Conversions and Other Metrics.

-As you initially set up your Google Ads account, you should set up Google Analytics and connect it with your Ad Grant account.
+As you set up your Google Ads account, sign up for Google Analytics and connect it with your Ad Grant account.
 The metrics you gather from Google Analytics will help you refine your ads, improve your landing pages, and ultimately optimize your Google Grant account.

 Conversions

 For many nonprofits, conversions are the goal of their ads.
-Conversions measure how many people take the desired action after seeing your ad, such as making a donation, registering for an event, or signing up to volunteer.
+Conversions measure how many people take the ad’s desired action after seeing it, such as making a donation, registering for an event, or signing up to volunteer.

 Here are a few best practices for conversion tracking:

 - Track conversions that are meaningful to your organization.
-While Google analytics offers different options for conversion tracking, focus on those that meet your goals as a nonprofit.
+Google Analytics offers different options for conversion tracking.
+Focus on those that align with your goals.
 For example, you might track registrations for your upcoming annual gala or donations made during your year-end giving campaign.

 - Set up goals in Google Analytics.
-Setting up goals in Google Analytics can help you see what impacts the conversion performance of your ads.
-In addition to enhancing conversion performance, Google Grants requires accounts to set up goals.
+Setting up goals in Google Analytics can help you see what impacts your ads’ conversion rate.
+In addition to enhancing conversion performance, Google Grants accounts are required to set up goals.

 - Take note of which ads are best at leading to conversions.
 Experiment with the style and wording of your ads to analyze which ones yield the most conversions.
 From there, you can improve future ads to ensure the best performance from your campaigns.